ChemBioHTP/EnzyHTP/README.md

 - redistribute a modified version

-For commerical use, please contact Vanderbilt (cttc@vanderbilt.edu) for a commerical license, it will be similar to the EULA but distributed throught the CTTC office.
+For commercial use, please send a request to Vanderbilt (cttc@vanderbilt.edu) and cc Dr. Yang (zhongyue.yang@vanderbilt.edu) and QZ (qz.shao@outlook.com) for a commerical license, it will be similar to the EULA but distributed through the CTTC office.

-As a summary, for commerical use, after obtaining the license from Vanderbilt, you are allowed to (for free)
+As a summary, for commercial use, after obtaining the license from Vanderbilt, you are allowed to (for free)
 - copy
 - modify